Killing of Atatiana Jefferson: Welfare call

-Open Structure
+Open structure

-During the trial it has been established that, rather than responding to a "welfare call" as previously reported, the officers were dispatched to a "Signal 56" or "Open Structure" call.
-It has been suggested that the police policy for these two calls is very different.
+During the trial it was established that, rather than responding to a "welfare call" as previously reported, the officers were dispatched to an "Open Structure" call, which usually relates to a potential burglary.
+The police policy for these two calls is very different.

 Body camera footage

 Body camera footage released by the Fort Worth Police Department shows that two officers had walked quietly around the side of the home.
-Officer Aaron Dean had walked into Jefferson's backyard.
+Dean had walked into Jefferson's backyard.
 Seeing Jefferson in the window of her home, the officer yelled "put your hands up!
 Show me your hands!" and then fired a single shot through Jefferson's window.

 Describing the video, the BBC wrote that Dean fired "within seconds" of seeing Jefferson.
-The BBC also wrote that the footage does not appear to show police identifying themselves or whether she was armed.
-The footage also does not show any indication if Dean could see the gun that Jefferson held, as the view through the window was obstructed by the reflection from his flashlight.
+The BBC wrote that the footage does not appear to show police identifying themselves or whether she was armed.
+The footage also does not reveal if Dean could see the gun that Jefferson held, as the view through the window was obstructed by the reflection from his flashlight.
 The officer partnered with Dean told authorities that she could only see Jefferson's face through the window.

 Nephew's account

 Jefferson's eight-year-old nephew told the authorities that while playing video games they heard noises outside the window.
-The nephew stated in court under oath that Jefferson took her gun from her purse, walked to the window holding it at her side while looking out the window, before she was shot.
+The nephew testified that Jefferson took her gun from her purse and walked to the window holding it at her side while looking out the window, before she was shot.
 The nephew's account was used as the basis for the arrest warrant.
 Interim Chief Kraus stated that it, "makes sense that she would have a gun if she felt that she was being threatened or there was someone in the backyard."
 According to the Jefferson family attorney Lee Merritt, the firearm was lawfully owned and Jefferson had a concealed carry license.
 The nephew testified that the front door was open because they were making hamburgers and they had burned, so the doors were open to let the smoke out.

 Death

-Jefferson was killed by the shot and pronounced dead at 3:05 a.m at the scene.
-Police officers stated that they attempted to provide emergency medical care to Jefferson and were unsuccessful.
+Jefferson was killed by the shot and pronounced dead at the scene at 3:05 am.
+Police officers stated that they attempted to provide emergency medical care to Jefferson but were unsuccessful.